chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 External Dependencies
 =====================
-Mason allows for specification of external, non-Chapel dependencies through pkg-config.
+Mason allows for specification of external, non-Chapel dependencies through ``pkg-config``.
 For this reason, Mason must have access to a ``pkg-config`` installation.
-The following example utilizes ``pkg-config 0.29.2``.
-An example of using the Linear Algebra library that requires both BLAS and Lapack:
+An example of using the :mod:`LinearAlgebra` library that requires both BLAS and LAPACK:

 ``Mason.toml``